Are Democrats about to lose the national battle over torture?

 "The defeat would not be that Haspel was confirmed," said Stephen Vladeck, a liberal law professor at the University of Texas who specializes in national security.
 "The defeat would be her confirmation despite, or perhaps because of, her utter unwillingness to reckon with the CIA's sordid past."

 The defeat for torture opponents wouldn't be total.
-Haspel promised senators the CIA would never restart any interrogation program on her watch—and that she would not allow the CIA to do things she considered immoral, "even if they were technically legal."
+Haspel promised senators that the CIA would never restart any interrogation program on her watch — and that she would not allow the CIA to do things she considered immoral, "even if they were technically legal."

 "I support the higher moral standard that this country has decided to hold itself to," Haspel said.